MrHoban/MrHoban/README.md

 ### 🧠 About Me
 - 📊 I’m a **Cloud/System Engineer (Automation) Student / Computer Programming Wiz** specializing in data cleaning, analysis, and storytelling.
 - 🐍 Skilled in **Linux** and **Python**.
-- 🗄️ Experienced with **SQL**, relational databases, and data modeling.
+- 🗄️ Experienced with **SQL**, relational databases, data modeling, Scripting, APIs, Engineering.
 - 📊 Currently improving my skills in **Automation** and **Computer Programming**.
 - 🚀 Passionate about transforming raw data into **insights, dashboards, and predictive models**.
 I am also learning to be more efficient with Automation.